 J-PAL Evaluating Social Programs Custom Course: International Rescue Committee - Jordan

-Please note: this is a custom course hosted by the International Rescue Committee and open to participants from humanitarian aid, development, government, policy, and academic organizations who are considering, planning, or currently conducting randomized evaluations.
+Please note: This is a custom course hosted by the International Rescue Committee.
+The course is tailored to the needs of professionals from humanitarian, development, government, policy, and academic organizations who are considering, planning, or currently conducting randomized evaluations.

 Overview and Objectives

 This four-day, in-person training course equips participants with resources and knowledge to engage with impact evaluations of social programs.
 The course provides an in-depth look at why and when randomized evaluations can be used to rigorously measure social impact, methods and considerations for their design and implementation, and how findings can inform evidence-based policies and programs.
 This custom course will focus specifically on evaluating humanitarian programs or development programs delivered in humanitarian settings in the Middle East region.

 Participants who attend the course will:

 - Gain a clear understanding of why and when researchers and policymakers might choose to conduct randomized evaluations and how randomized evaluations are designed in real-world settings;